DSI-Capstone-LLM-Personality/LLM-Personality-Codebase/README.md

 ```

 For more details of file structures, please check the `config` folder for details.
 Note that You can also directly run `time bash run.sh` without providing those command line arguments.
 Then you will follow the instructions to enter everything needed.
 In addition, the default verbosity is `False`.
 To change this, please modify `run.sh` according to instructions at line `75`.

+### Available Prompt Templates

+In this section, we introduce the candidates of templates which we will perform template selection on.
+To summarize, we basically borrow three different templates from the [original paper about MPI](https://arxiv.org/abs/2206.07550).
+For notation consistency, we named those three templates as `type-i`, `type-ii`, and `type-iii`, respectively.

+The first change in template that we want to explore is what happens if we change all "You" to "I" or "me".
+This provides us with three additional templates, which we refered to as `type-i+`, `type-ii+`, and `type-iii+`, respectively.

+With these six templates as basis, we can make the following modifications to each of them:

+- (0) Do nothing, just use the original templates
+- (1) Convert options to lower cases (as it is shown to be more robust)
+- (2) Remove spaces and `\n` between each line
+- (3) Perform both (1) & (2)

+In this repository, (1) can be controlled by setting the flag `is_lower_case` to be either `True` or `False` inside those `.yaml` configuration files.
+As for (2), we will have one `.txt` file for each version.
+Specifically, we add `-[space]` to the filename to distinguish it from the original version without spaces.

+**Note.** For implementation, there are 6 x 2 = 12 different `.txt` templates files in total.
+And you can easily choose which one to use by editing the `prompt` argument in the configruation files.
+Adding together with whether we perform (1) or not, we will have 6 x 2 x 2 = 24 different possible combinations, and thus 24 different templates to explore.